otml2021/otml2021.github.io/index.md

 background: '/img/color_transfer.jpg'
 ---

-Join us for the second edition of the OTML Workshop @ NIPS!
+Join us for the fourth edition of the OTML Workshop @ NeurIPS!

 Over the last few years, optimal transport (OT) has quickly become a central topic in machine learning.
 OT is now routinely used in many areas of ML, ranging from the theoretical use of OT flow for controlling learning algorithms to the inference of high-dimensional cell trajectories in genomics.